2600hz/kazoo/core/kazoo_convert/doc/fax_converter.md

 ## OpenOffice compatible to PDF

-The configuration for this command is `convert_openoffice_command`.
+The configuration for this command is `fax.convert_openoffice_command`.
 This command is invoked when conversion from any openoffice compatible format is requested.
-For this feature to be used, `enable_openoffice` must be set in the `kazoo_convert` configuration.
-If openoffice compatible format conversions are enabled, by default openoffice conversions are serialized, this can be changed by setting `serialize_openoffice` to false.
+For this feature to be used, `fax.enable_openoffice` must be set in the `kazoo_convert` configuration.
+If openoffice compatible format conversions are enabled, by default openoffice conversions are serialized, this can be changed by setting `fax.serialize_openoffice` to false.

 mimetypes that will use this converter include: